Corporate Governance

 • Endorses the remuneration and benefits package offered to the CEO

 The CEO does not serve as a Board member to ensure independence of the Board and in consideration of conflict of interests implications.
-According to LCSS Constitution, he does not hold a voting right in any proceedings of LCSS.
+According to LCSS Constitution, she does not hold a voting right in any proceedings of LCSS.

 Programme Management